-- Thomas dot Love at case dot edu (for matters related to grades or individual concerns) - I am available before and (especially) after class to chat. - Remember we have several ways for you to get help with the 432 course.
+- Thomas dot Love at case dot edu (for matters related to grades or individual concerns) - I am available after class to chat. - Remember we have several ways for you to get help with the 432 course.

 3.3 Name and Pronouns